justarandomgeek/vscode-factoriomod-debug/readme.md

 If [Zip File Explorer](https://marketplace.visualstudio.com/items?itemName=slevesque.vscode-zipexplorer) is also installed, breakpoints and stepping will work inside zipped mods.

+## Profiling

+In Factorio >= 0.18.23, you enable an alternate hook mode for profiling.
+This mode does not provide stepping or inspection, but instead provides inline timing/hitcount data for every line executed.
+Higlighting and rulers are also provided to assist in finding hotspots.
+In this mode `__DebugAdapter` is not provided, but `__Profiler` is, with `__Profiler.levelPath()`.
+Additionally, any mod can request an immediate dump with `remote.call("profiler","dump")`.

 ## Automatic Mod Packaging and Publishing

 Mods can be automatically Packaged and Published from the "Factorio Mod Packages" panel in Explorer or SCM view (depending on configuration).
 These tasks can also be accessed in VSCode's Tasks system.
 The environment variables `FACTORIO_MODNAME` and `FACTORIO_MODVERSION` are provided to all mod scripts.